nshaganti/nshaganti-estimating-the-profitability-of-discounts-lp/README.md

-# understanding-the-treatment-assignment-mechanism-lp-author
+# estimating-the-profitability-of-discounts-lp-author
-Repository for liveProject: Understanding the Treatment Assignment Mechanism
+Repository for liveProject: Estimating the Profitability of Discounts